oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 Before starting of with the new changes it is a good practice to version your application.

-You can create a new version of an application at any time.
+You can create a new version of the application at any time.
 The new version retains the same application name (although you can change it later) but has a different version tag, such as 1.1 versus 1.0.
 Once activated, application versions become different applications.

 You can activate multiple application versions, but an application has only one default version, and that version is displayed by default in Workspace’s Start Requests.
 When you activate a version, you specify if it's the default version.